spasham1/bdd-demo/README.md

 2. Execution:
     - Maven: mvn clean test (command line or using lifecycle goals from IDE)
 	- TestNG: use testng.xml to run the tests
-	- BDD: use RunTests class to run BDD feature files
+	- BDD: use RunBDDTests class from tests package to run BDD feature files
-	- Jenkins: use Jenkinsfile as part of Jenkins pipeline job
+	- Jenkins CI: use Jenkinsfile as part of pipeline job
 3. Optional Configuration/Parameters:
     - Local Variables: BROWSER, NODE, PLATFORM
     - Global System Variables: -Dbrowser -Dnode -Dplatform (for command-line/jvm runtime/jenkins options)